-And also take note that upon the formal application for grant delivery, it shall be confirmed through the electronic application system whether the Principal Investigator and Co-Investigator(s) will have taken the research ethics education coursework, etc. (see page 44)
+And also take note that upon the formal application for grant delivery, it shall be confirmed through the electronic application system whether the Principal Investigator and Co-Investigator(s) will have taken the research ethics education coursework, etc. (see III.
+Instructions for Prospective Applicants 4.Completion of Research Ethics Education Course or Other etc.)